tliron/prudence/CACHING.md

 Server-Side Caching
 -------------------

-Server-side caching is extremely important for real-world web sites.
+Server-side caching is extremely important for high-traffic web sites.
 Even a one-second cache on your pages can ensure that you'll be able to handle sudden spikes in usage without hammering your backend.